ColumbusGoClub/ColumbusGoClub.github.io/README.md

 - [ ] fix the css file so that there aren't conflicting items
 - [x] create a .js file and properly organize it
 - [ ] minify the checkin.js
-- [x] Fix the fuzzy search dropdown for mobile
-- [x] Fix the fuzzy search on computer, it won't allow you to select names from the dropdown

 ### norms.html
 - [ ] have the co-created norms from the google doc load the html of this page